The-Automation-Warehouse/Van-De-Graaff/README.md

 :warning:    :warning:    :electric_plug:    :warning:     :warning:

-4. Attach the motor controller to the base plate
+4. Attach the motor controller to the base plate with the printed mount
-5. Attach power supply and C13 socket to the base plate
+5. Attach power supply and C13 socket to the base plate with the printed mounts (you might need a different mount for you PSU)
 6. Connect everything together as schematics show exept for the motor
 <img src="images/Schematic.png" alt="Schematic" height="200">